 The operator is required to file and maintain records of fuel purchases and mileage reports for each vehicle.
 Tax-paid fuel accumulates a tax-credit which is specified in the fuel tax report.
 If this tax credit exceeds the quarterly tax a business owes, the operator can get a refund or additional credit for future payments.
 But in order to get these refunds, receipt information from tax-paid purchases must be attached to the report.
 The receipt information must include the date of purchases, type of fuel purchased, seller's name and address, purchaser's name, vehicle registration number, total sale, number of gallons purchased.

-The Pros of using Fuel Tax Reporting Trucking Software for your business
+The Pros of using Fleet Fuel Management System for your Trucking Business

 The fuel tax reporting feature of trucking software has some immeasurable benefits over computing it manually.
 No wonder major trucking companies use fuel tax reporting software to take care of their IFTA filing.
 For one, it saves you the long hours you have to spend with a load of paperwork clicking at your calculator.
 Leave the task of tax reporting to trucking software and you will thank yourself for it.
 Let us take at look at the benefits of using a fuel tax reporting software.

 Automated computer software is undeniably faster than humans.
 Manual preparation of computing and filing the IFTA report may take days and sometimes even weeks.
 With trucking software, the reports are updated simultaneously as you upload invoice information of new loads.
 You can leave all the boring additions and multiplications to your software and concentrate on other business operations.